ryane/ryaneschinger.com/content/articles/securing-a-server-with-ansible.md

 menu:
   header:
     parent: 'articles'
+optin: "Do you want to read more about Ansible and other devops practices and tools?
+Sign up below for my newsletter."
+optinbutton: "I want to learn more!"
 ---

 A while back, Bryan Kennedy wrote a [post](http://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) describing how he spends the first 5 minutes configuring and securing a new linux server.
 He runs through the list of commands and configuration settings that address things like: